 Any articles that are posted on your website are called blog posts.
 Blog posts are an incredible way of sharing your (and your employees’) thoughts about your business, and the industry you’re in.
 Not only does it keep your customers and readers updated, but it also creates a stronger relationship with your audience.

 Webforms allow people outside of your organization to interact with your website and send information to your ERP system.
 You can enable access to certain transactions and documents for different categories.
-For example, customers can reach out to you using the Contact Us form, or potential job applicants can apply to your business using a Job Application form, suppliers can create quotations, etc.
+For example, customers can reach out to you using the Contact Us form, potential job applicants can apply to your business using a Job Application form, suppliers can create quotations, etc.